CLSherrod/clsherrod.github.io/_posts/2009-09-18-big-fat-greek-wedding-sedona-style.md

 date: 2009-09-18
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - travel
-permalink: "/big-fat-greek-wedding-sedona-style/"
+permalink: /big-fat-greek-wedding-sedona-style/
 ---
 I'm a big fan of celebrating life.
 I love to work hard but I also love to party.